PhiThai1309/application-tracker/README.md

 - [Author](#author)

 ## Overview
 Welcome to Application Tracker!
 This project aims to simplify the process of managing job applications by providing a user-friendly interface to track the status of applications submitted to various companies.

-Whether you're actively job hunting or simply keeping an eye on potential opportunities, Application Tracker offers a streamlined solution for organizing and monitoring your job search journey.
+> [!IMPORTANT]
+> This application can be hosted locally and deployed using CI/CD pipelines.
+For detailed instructions on how to run it, please refer to the [How to run](#How-to-run) section.

 ## Functionalities
 - **Effortless Tracking**: Easily input details of your job applications, including company name, position applied for, submission date, and current status.